node-red/node-red-docker/README.md

         $ docker attach mynodered

-If you need to restart the container (e.g. after a reboot or restart of the Docker daemon)
+If you need to restart the container (e.g. after a reboot or restart of the Docker daemon):

         $ docker start mynodered

-and stop it again when required
+and stop it again when required:

         $ docker stop mynodered